Tyler Knight

-Tyler Knight (born December 22, 1984) is a professional indoor football linebacker.
+Tyler Knight (born December 22, 1984) is an American football coach and former linebacker who is the assistant head coach and defensive coordinator for the Omaha Beef of the National Arena League (NAL).
 He played college football at Mississippi Valley State, and currently plays for the Sioux City Bandits.

 Early life

 Knight prepped at McClellan Magnet High School in Little Rock, Arkansas.

 College career

 Knight attended Mississippi Valley State University after high school.
 After his junior season in 2005, Knight was named the Southwestern Athletic Conference (SWAC) Defensive Player of the Year, earning 1st Team All-SWAC honors.
 Knight was picked as the preseason 2006 SWAC Defensive Player of the Year, but couldn't reclaim the title, but he was still named First Team All-SWAC.

 Professional career

 Arkansas Diamonds

 In 2010, Knight began playing with the Arkansas Diamonds of the Indoor Football League (IFL).
-Knight helped the Diamonds to an 11-3 regular season record, and a berth in the Intense Conference Finals, where they were defeated 53-42 by the Billings Outlaws.
+Knight helped the Diamonds to an 11–3 regular season record, and a berth in the Intense Conference Finals, where they were defeated 53–42 by the Billings Outlaws.